n0rad/terraform-provider-ignition/website/docs/d/luks.html.md

 * `compression` - (Optional) The type of compression used on the key file (null or gzip).
 Compression cannot be used with S3.

-* `httpHeaders` - (Optional) A list of HTTP headers to be added to the request.
+* `http_headers` - (Optional) A list of HTTP headers to be added to the request.
 Available for http and https source schemes only.

 * `verification` - (Optional) Options related to the verification of the key file.